 There could be many more difficult reasons for this.
-But these are the most common causes, and mostly because of a faulty door light switch which will let the lights in the car stay on and drain the battery.
+But these are the most common causes.
+A faulty door light switch is an especially common culprit – it will let the lights in the car stay on and drain the battery.

 Your car battery doesn’t handle extremes well.
 If the temperature dips below 10 degrees Fahrenheit or exceeds 100 degrees Fahrenheit, the battery can suffer.